adolfintel/TDF/README.md

         * A useful tool to investigate is Wine's relay feature, which logs all interaction between the application and the system to a file.
 To enable relay, add `TDF_WINE_DEBUG_RELAY=1` and launch the game, it will ask you where you want to save the trace and then try to launch the game.
 Keep in mind that Wine runs extremely slow while this is enabled and the generated trace could be several GB in size
         * After the game has crashed, open the trace with a text editor and start looking for clues (especially around the end of the file)
 * If your game is a UWP app (like an extracted appx package), this is not supported by Wine at the moment, you'll need a regular Win32 version of the game.
 This is easily identifiable by the presence of an .appx version of VCRuntime
-* If this is an older game, it may not support high core count CPUs, try setting `TDF_WINE_MAXLOGICALCPUS=4` to simulate a quad-core

 #### Game launcher doesn't work (closes immediately or has garbled graphics)
 * Find some way online to bypass the launcher, usually it involves setting `game_exe` to another file or adding some arguments with `game_args`